Updated: November 2, 2021

 “On average, 50% of Europeans lack the health literacy to maintain and promote their health,” says Dr. Kristine Sørensen, President of the International Health Literacy Association.
-In an interview for the Sidebar, she reveals how digital health technologies can contribute to better health and well-being.
+In an interview with The Sidebar, she reveals how digital health technologies can contribute to better health and well-being.

 Health literacy is the ability of individuals to find, understand, and use information and services to make health-related decisions and actions.
 Every day, we are confronted with choices that influence our health.
 For example, when buying food, cooking, working, spending free time, taking medicines.
 Hundreds of such micro-decisions make a significant impact on our lives and well-being.
-But in the era of the Internet and information overload, it is difficult to follow reliable recommendations that fit our individual needs and situation.
+But in the era of the internet and information overload, it’s difficult to follow reliable recommendations that fit our individual needs and situation.

 The cost of missing health skills

 “According to the latest research, people with low health literacy have higher mortality.
 It refers to patients living with chronic diseases but also to how citizens are following disease prevention recommendations,” explains Dr. Sørensen.
 “Before the first studies in this area were published, we didn’t expect that health literacy would be such a neglected challenge even in Europe’s wealthiest societies with good education and healthcare systems.”